Local Uncertainty Sampling for Large-Scale Multi-Class Logistic Regression: Asymptotic Analysis

-\item for $1\leq\gamma<2q(\bm{x})$, set $a(\bm{x},k)$ as
+} \item for $1\leq\gamma<2q(\x)$, set $a(\x,k)$ as {

-\end{enumerate} then, we always have
+} \end{enumerate} Then, we always have {

-and the expected number of subsampled examples is
+} and the expected number of subsampled examples is {

-\end{thm}
+} \end{thm}

-It is easy to check that the assigned acceptance probability in Theorem \ref{thm:PSD} is always valid, i.e., it is a value in $[0,1]$.
-With the sampling strategy in Theorem~\ref{thm:PSD}, we always use less than a fraction $\frac{1}{\gamma}$ of the full data to achieve less than $\gamma$ times the variance of the full-sample based MLE.
-It implies that the method is never worse than the uniform sampling method.
+It is easy to check that the assigned acceptance probability in Theorem \ref{thm:LUS} is always valid, i.e., it is a value in $[0,1]$.
+With the sampling strategy in Theorem~\ref{thm:LUS}, we always use no more than a fraction $1/\gamma$ of the full data to obtain an estimator with variance no more than $\gamma$ times the variance of the full-sample based MLE.
+In other words, the proposed method is never worse than the uniform sampling method.
 Moreover, the required sample size $n_{Sub}$ can be significantly smaller than $n/\gamma$ under favorable conditions.
-For example, when $\gamma \geq 2$, then it is easy to verify that $n_{Sub}/ (n/\gamma) = \E_{\bm{x}\sim\D}\ 4 q(\bm{x}) (1-q(\bm{x}))$, which is close to zero when $q(\bm{x}) \approx 1$ for most $\bm{x}$, which happens when the classification accuracy is high.

-More precisely, we have the following explicit formula for the expected conditional sampling probability:
+More precisely, we have the following formula for the expected conditional sampling probability: {

-Therefore in the favorable case where most $q(\bm{x})\approx1$ for $\bm{x}\sim\D$, i.e., the data are conditionally imbalanced, Theorem \ref{thm:PSD} implies that the method will subsample very few examples to achieve the desired variance comparable to that of $1/\gamma$ random sampling.
+} Therefore, in favorable case where most $q(\x)\approx1$ for $\x\sim\D$, i.e., the data are conditionally imbalanced, our method will subsample very few examples to achieve the desired variance compared to that of $1/\gamma$ random sampling.

+An intuitive explanation for this sampling strategy is that if there exists a class $k$ that dominates the other classes for any given $\x$, i.e., $p(\x,k)\geq0.5$, then the sampling probability will be proportional to `$1-accuracy$'.
+That is, when the classification accuracy for the problem is high, the proposed sampling method will significantly outperform the random sampling.

-The choice of Theorem~\ref{thm:PSD} reduces to the sampling strategy of LCC in \cite{fithian2014local} when $\gamma \geq 2$ and $K=2$.
-Although a method was proposed in \cite{fithian2014local} for $\gamma \in [1,2)$, it is different from our sampling strategy, and there is no theoretical guarantee for that strategy.
-In fact, the choice in \cite{fithian2014local} for $\gamma <2$ may lead to a variance larger than that of the random sampling.
-The empirical performance can also be inferior to our method as we will show in the experimental section.
+For binary classification problem ($K=2$), Theorem~\ref{thm:LUS} reduces to LCC sampling in \cite{fithian2014local} when $\gamma \geq 2$.
+Although a method to achieve a desired variance for the case of $\gamma \in [1,2)$ was also proposed in \cite{fithian2014local}, it is different from our sampling strategy.
+Moreover, it does not prove that the number of samples needed by LCC for achieving such a desired variance is never worse than that of the uniform sampling for the case of $\gamma\in[1,2)$.
+In fact, the empirical performance of LCC can be worse than our method under the case of $\gamma \in [1,2)$ as we will show in the experimental section.